Pastlecry/FireLemon/README.md

 |Cookie stuffing||Layer 7|
 |Memcache||Layer 7|

-# Lemonsqueezy
+# 🍋Lemonsqueezy
 new ddos attack method!

-# Anonymize Attacks
+# 😶‍🌫️Anonymize Attacks
 Coming soon!

-# Terms of use and Responsiblities
+# 📜Terms of use and Responsiblities
 1. Remember with Great Power, Comes great Responsibility.

 2. Don not attampt to attack Education, medical, Government websites and Infrastructure communications.